DarioB92/sunbell_rf/README.md

   digitalWrite(LED_BUILTIN, LOW);
 }
 ```
 ### FAQ
 1) Can I use for...
 Sure
-2) Will work on my curtrains?
+2) Will it work on my curtrains?
 Yes, push both buttons on the reciever and send a command for the choosen channel.
 N.B. this will exclude your remote

   To Radaelli, I'm really impressed, the quality of the PCB it's astonishing!